 Brasseries began in the Alsace region, where the beer was actually brewed, so the tradition is that most brasseries (which literally means brewery), not only serve sauerkraut (an Alsatian specialty) but also seafood and shellfish such as scallops, oysters, mussels, clams, etc. The Brasserie Flo , located in a remote and quiet court in the 10th arrondissement, is a bargain for seafood lovers.
 The ingredients are extremely fresh and the decor reminds some patrons of Grandma's kitchen.
 Bistros are certainly the best value for price if you cannot afford the star-rated restaurants but still want to enjoy the best of French food.
 You can find many bistros and brasseries in the capital, serving the traditional Entrecôte (rib-eye steak) or Bavette à l'echalotte (flank steak dressed in a shallot reduction) with French Fries, the cheese or charcuterie plate (cooked meats), and chocolate mousse or caramel creme.
 Julien , with its Belle Époque decor, is a great place to sample the cuisine of a traditional brasserie à la française.
 If you're looking for seafood, La Marine offers a lovely dining experience alongside Saint-Martin Canal.
 For dessert, try Furet Tanrade , which offers exquisite chocolates in a cozy atmosphere.

-When Bastille became a hip district for nightlife, the spotlight fell on the hotel-restaurant, Sanz sans , which consistently draws a lively crowd of revelers.
+When Bastille became a hip district for nightlife, the spotlight fell on the restaurant-bar-club, Sanz sans , which consistently draws a lively crowd of revelers.
 For traditional meals from the Auvergne region, head to La galoche d'Aurillac .
 Try one of the specialties like the Lentilles from Le Puy or the charcuterie plate—notably the Fricandeau (a kind of pâte typical from that region).
 The cheese plate is a must-have here, since they mature the cheeses in their cellar.
 Another classic brasserie is Petit Bofinger in Bastille, more affordable than the original Bofinger.
 Chez Paul is one of the best bistros in Paris, but make sure to arrive early or be prepared to wait up to one hour for a table.
 The Bar à Soupes in Bastille is a charming place for healthy cuisine, and for oysters and shellfish, a great option is the Bar à Huîtres , an oyster bar in Saint-Germain-des-Pres.